 All workshops are limited to twenty (20) participants, unless otherwise indicated in the workshop description.
 Members are strongly advised to Register Early as courses with inadequate registration will be cancelled.
 Participants are asked to ensure they arrive on time for the start of workshops and not to leave before the full completion of the course.

-Member institutions can send a maximum of 3 employees/volunteers to a workshop at the reduced membership rate (i.e. each person can register at the $350.00 price).
+Member institutions can register a maximum of 3 employees/volunteers in a workshop or distance education course at the reduced membership rate (i.e. each person can register at the $350.00 price).